 DMMP 2021 - Project Update

 Weeks Marine will be utilizing their cutterhead-suction pipeline dredge, the J.S.
 Chatry for the 2020-21 dredging and beach nourishment event planned under the auspices of the Dredged Material Management Plan (DMMP) developed for the Morehead City Harbor.
 A cutterhead-suction dredge utilizes a crane situated on a barge that positions the cutterhead, which looks like a gigantic drill bit, along the seafloor.
 The cutterhead agitates the sandy bottom, and the resulting slurry of sediment and water is subsequently suctioned into a long tube transitioning into a pipeline that can be extended to a specific target area (beach, upland disposal site, etc.).
 Pipeline dredges are usually not self-powered, but are towed to the dredging site and secured in place by special anchor pilings, called spuds.
-Additionally, a water-based booster pump (____) will be utilized for the Project to provide additional power to pump dredged sand for a maximum distance of approximately 4.25 miles extending from the channel westward close to the Circle.
+The J.S.
+Chatry has enough horsepower to pump the sand a maximum distance of approximately 4.25 miles extending from the channel westward close to the Circle.

 Project engineers use “stations” positioned along the beach to monitor construction progress and to verify in-place volumes of sand placed on the beach by dredging contractors.
 The progress map above provides a detailed view of the project reach to be completed in winter/spring 2021 with the location/identification of the station numbers.
 The shaded areas in red represent the completed portions of the project and will be updated on a weekly basis throughout the construction.